satchpx/spark-on-k8s/README.md

 # Spark On Kubernetes
-This is my experience running spark applications on kubernetes via the operator
+This repo illustrates running spark applications on kubernetes using the Spark Operator

+## Spark persistence
+For spark persistence, skip ahead to

 ## Install spark-operator